Platform Docs

 Deliveries progress through these statuses:

-• accepted - Driver assigned, en route to pickup
+• accepted - Driver assigned to your delivery

-• arriving - Driver arriving at pickup location
+• arriving - Driver is heading to or at the pickup location

-• in_progress - Package in transit, en route to destination
+• in_transit - Driver en route to destination

-• cancelled - Delivery cancelled by user or provider
+• cancelled - Delivery cancelled by user or driver

-• failed - Delivery failed (no-show, payment issue, etc.)
+• failed - Delivery failed (no drivers available, expired, payment issue)

 Cancel Delivery